-Another reason for this manual is to align Foundation Waterfront policies and procedures with "industry standards."
+Another reason for this manual is to align the Foundation Waterfront policies and procedures with industry standards and the state regulations detailed in the Texas Administrative Code.
 The primary industry group that sets standards for Waterfront activities is the American Red Cross.